Nadaalswah/NLP-Arabic-Dialects-Project/README.md

 ### 3. **Model Training (Notebook 3)**
 We train both machine learning and deep learning models for dialect classification.
 In this notebook:
 - We experimented with and without handling imbalanced data.
-- **Logistic Regression**: We created a pipeline using `CountVectorizer` and `LogisticRegression` for text classification.
+- **Machine Learning Models**: We created a pipeline using `CountVectorizer` and `LogisticRegression` for text classification, And we used Naive Bayes Classifier.
 We also used Grid Search for hyperparameter tuning.
-- **LSTM Model**: We developed an LSTM model for dialect classification.
+- **Deep Learning Models**: We developed an LSTM model and GRU for dialect classification.
 - Both models were saved for deployment.

 ### Extra and advanced notebooks
-We also explored other models before finalizing the best two, which are stored in the folder `Extra and advanced notebooks`.
+We also explored other models before finalizing the best, which are stored in the folder `Draft Notebooks`.

 ## How to Run the Project